paulina-grunwald/Udacity-Full-Stack-Web-Developer-Nanodegree/3. The Backend Databases and Applications/Key Learning points.md

  birthdate <= '31-12-1998';
 ```

-- comparision operators work the same in SQL like in python.
+- comparison operators work the same in SQL like in python.

 - create a table: